carohauta/oma-helen-cli/README.md

 An interactive CLI that logs into [Oma Helen](https://www.helen.fi/kirjautuminen) and offers functions to get contract data or electricity measurement data in JSON format.

-You can also retrieve your API `access-token` with the `get_access_token` function of the CLI in case you wish to make some other API calls that are not provided by the CLI tool (see the [Making a request](#making-a-request) example below).
-Note that the token is valid for only one hour from the login.

 ### What is Oma Helen?

 Oma Helen is the user portal for a Finnish electricity company, Helen Oy.